-TELECOMMUTING POLICY FOR STAFF
+TELECOMMUTING POLICY

-Definition: Telecommuting is a work arrangement in which some or all of the work is performed at an off-campus work site such as the home or in office space near home.
-(Field stations are not telecommuting locations because they are established permanent work sites for groups of employees within a department.)
+Definition: Telecommuting is a work arrangement in which some or all the work is performed at an off-campus work site such as the home or in office space near home.

 Communication may be by one of several means, such as phone, computer, or fax.
 Equipment may be owned and maintained by the employee or by the university.

-Authority: VP's or equivalent level executive leadership have the authority to establish telecommuting arrangements, and only when it is in the best interest of the university to do so.
+Authority: VP's or equivalent-level executive leadership have the authority to establish telecommuting arrangements, and only when it is in the best interest of the university to do so.